tsahiduek/ai-on-eks/website/docs/infra/ai-ml/slinky-slurm.md

 mkdir -p checkpoints
 ```
 :::info
 By default the `llama2_7b-training.sbatch` batch training script is configured to distribute the FSDP workload across 4 nodes.
 The Slurm NodeSet maps to the `g5-gpu-karpenter` NodePool via a `NodeSelector.instanceType` value.
-If Karpenter is unable to find 4 on-demand or spot instances, you may need to make adjustment to the batch training script, then upload a new copy to your provisioned S3 bucket, which will sync it to the FSx for Lustre file system:
+If Karpenter is unable to find 4 on-demand or spot instances, you may need to make adjustment to the batch training script, then upload a new copy to your provisioned S3 bucket, which will sync it to the FSx for Lustre file system via a [data repository association](https://docs.aws.amazon.com/fsx/latest/LustreGuide/create-dra-linked-data-repo.html):
 ```
 cd terraform/_LOCAL
 S3_BUCKET_NAME=$(terraform output -raw fsx_s3_bucket_name)